felixlut/SER_dataloader/README.md

 # SER_dataloader
 This project is part of a master's thesis for the: course DA231X - Degree Project in Computer Science and Engineering, Second Cycle 30hp

 These scripts are meant to load and transform datasets into Dataframes for ease of use (that is, no actual data, just preparation scripts).
+The data is loaded by reading file_names from the corresponding dataset-directories (see below how for directory structure).

 ## Get Started
 The package is meant to be accessed via python like this: